zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 F ~ S * L * log2((P * T)/L)

 Now we know how to define the blockchain power.

+We want to define the blockchain power=B so that B is always positive, and it is set up so that if everything else is equal, higher values of B mean the tx fees are lower.

 -> F = (1/B) * L * S * log2((P * T)/L)